 Developing new attitudes about money

 Fiscal education is typically not enough to put athletes on the right path to a solid financial future.
-“In reality, the culture they live in is pretty tough to crack,” said Bradley.

 Counteracting the celebrity-athlete culture that encourages a lavish lifestyle requires more than just teaching money management skills.
-“The best way I’ve found to make a difference is to help them understand what we call their ‘money story,’ which is basically the hardwiring they learned as a kid,” Bradley said.
+“The best way I’ve found to make a difference is to help them understand what we call their ‘money story,’ which is basically the hardwiring they learned as a kid,” Bradley says.

 Whether they recognize it or not, everyone has absorbed money lessons in childhood and their behavior as an adult reflects these habits.
-Athletes are in a better position to reject bad habits in favor of developing good ones after they’ve exposed the roots of their attitude and behavior around money, Bradley said.
+Athletes are in a better position to reject bad habits in favor of developing good ones after they’ve exposed the roots of their attitude and behavior around money, Bradley says.

 She teaches them to practice good habits early while they’re still earning big paychecks.
 “I tell them if they save 30 percent, or even 50 percent of their income now, they won’t even feel it.”
 With good spending habits, they can keep some of their luxuries during the years they earn less.